Michaelangel007/apple2_fantavision_reloaded/README.md

 This background is from Karateka.
 As John Romero corrected me once that is pronounced `Karateka`. :-) Oh wait, I'm supposed to be serious here.
 It is pronounced: `Care-Ah-Tea-Kah`.
-And here I thought it it was "Ka-rot-a-ka" but I digress.
+And here I thought it it was `Kah-rot-a-ka` but I digress.

 * ![Kareteka Logo](pics/karateka.png)